Shamino0/scriptsandtools/vacation_calendar/README.md

        If your company does not limit sick-leave accrual, delete this line.

-   * If you are paid bi-weekly, then some months will have to paychecks and some will have three.
+   * If you are paid bi-weekly, then some months will have two paychecks and some will have three.
 Set the `three_check_months` array to be a list of the three-check months, so vacation accruals will be computed correctly.